MinaMonsi/JS-Exercise-Closures-Callbacks-ArrayMethods/README.md

 Edit the `ReadMe` file with your answers.

 1. In your own words, define closure (1-2 sentences).
-   Closure occurs with functions when they are created.
-Closures gives us access to an outer function's scope from an inner function.
+   Closure occurs when a function is nested inside a function.
+The inner function is the closure and has access to the variables created in the outer function.
 2. Study the following code, then answer the questions below.

 ```js